 An instrument is included in level 3 if the financial instrument is not traded in an active market and if the fair value is determined by using valuation techniques that are not based on the use of observable market data for all significant inputs.
+For level 3 liabilities, the Group uses the estimated fair value of financial instruments determined by using available market information and appropriate valuation methods, including relevant credit risks.
 The estimated fair value approximates to the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-Specific valuation techniques used to value level 3 financial instruments include:
+Specific valuation techniques used to value level 3 financial instruments include binomial options pricing models.